A Sicily or Sardinia Tour?

 A Sicily or Sardinia Tour?
 Common Facts in the Islands’ History

-Until America was discovered, the Western world rotated around the Mediterranean.
-That alone explains why Sicily and Sardinia were desired islands by all rulers that dominated the stretch of sea between Spain, Turkey, Northern Africa, and mainland Europe.
+Until America was discovered, the Western world revolved around the Mediterranean.
+That alone explains why Sicily and Sardinia were desired islands by all rulers who dominated the stretch of sea between Spain, Turkey, Northern Africa, and mainland Europe.

-When choosing a Sicily or Sardinia tour, many archeological sites left by early rulers are highlights of our small group tours.
+When choosing a tour of Sicily or Sardinia, many archaeological sites left by early rulers are highlights of our small group tours.

 Phoenician Colonies in Sicily and Sardinia

-One of the first civilizations to settle along the coasts of both Sicily and Sardinia was the Phoenicians, who came attracted to the farming opportunities, and quickly developed several colonies.
+One of the first civilizations to settle along the coasts of both Sicily and Sardinia was the Phoenicians, who were attracted to the farming opportunities, and quickly developed several colonies.

-Our Western Sicily & Siracusa Tour includes a visit to the island of Motya, off the coast of Marsala, one of the most important Phoenician colonies in Sicily, located in the middle of the salt pans.
-We sail on the lagoon to spot some ruins of that early domination and enjoy the afternoon light reflecting on the white salt piles in a unique and emotional landscape.
+In Western Sicily, the island of Motya, located off the coast of Marsala, is one of the most significant Phoenician colonies in the Mediterranean.
+Today is the backdrop of the salt pans.
+Here, the afternoon light reflects on the white salt piles in a unique and emotional landscape.

-On day 2 of the Sardinia Small Group Tour, we visit the archeological site of Nora, once a Phoenician colony, later acquired by the Romans.
-The peninsula that stretches into the sea and the nearby lagoon is a breathtaking location that helps to imagine the arrival of these foreign conquerors after days of sailing.
+Sardinia, on the other hand, boasts the archeological site of Nora, once a Phoenician colony, later acquired by the Romans.
+The peninsula that stretches into the sea and the nearby lagoon are breathtaking locations that help one imagine the arrival of these foreign conquerors after days of sailing.
 We top off the late-afternoon tour of the ruins with a fine dining experience in the beach‘s twilight.

 In the 6th century B.C, Carthaginians sailed from their homeland on the northern shores of Africa to Sicily and Sardinia and began an invasion that left them with all the power.
 After many years of struggle through the famous Punic wars, the Romans took control of Sicily and Sardinia in the third century BC and ruled for the next seven centuries.